DonChong2000/TodayILearn/01.Productivity/5 Habits that Destroy Your Productivity.md

 A possible way to side hustle is my transitioning your professional skills or resources to side hustle.

 # 4. Hustle Culture
-Hustle Culture means putting more effort and time in.
+Hustle Culture is a mindset about "to be more productive and successful, you gotta put in more effort and time in".

+But what science discover is happy, healthy, well rested, focused, appropriately challenged are the one yield the best performance.

-# 5. Put your self first
+# 5. Put yourselves first
+If you only looking out only for yourselves, other people will stop looking out for you.
+Relationship matter in career development.